 24. Cut Your Grocery Bill

-This is similar than the last two ways, but the difference is looking at what you are eating.
+This is similar than the last two ways, but the difference to cutting your grocery bill is looking at what you are eating.
 Generally speaking, junk food can cost more than healthy, local produce.

 So consider cutting out: pop, juice, pre-made pizzas, dry cereals and ready-made meals like mac & cheese or Hamburger helper.